April 1, 1865 - During the U.S.

 was liberated by U.S. troops.
 Located near Weimar in Germany, Buchenwald

-was established in July of 1937 to hold criminals and was one of the
+was established in July 1937 to hold criminals and was one of the

 first major concentration camps.
 It later included Jews and homosexuals